Posted: 5/31/16 | Written winter of 2015-16 during Esther's medical leave

-Post-concussion syndrome presents a variety of symptoms which are invisible to others and often ignored or misunderstood.
+Post-Concussion Syndrome (PCS) presents a variety of symptoms which are invisible to others and often ignored or misunderstood.
 I have often felt that I’ve been lying to myself and to everyone for the past three years about my concussions.
 I have tried to conceal symptoms because I felt that an athlete is supposed to take hits and be fine—you are expected to push through injuries.

 The truth is, I’m not fine.
 I have had daily chronic headaches, sometimes so severe I vomit; I feel dizzy when I stand up or turn around quickly; sometimes my vision blurs and I struggle to see the classrooms’ whiteboards; and despite my pre-concussion razor-sharp memory, I now sometimes struggle to remember the name of the main character in a book I just read.
 These things are not normal without a concussion, and it’s ok to acknowledge that.